miladrahimi/phprouter/README.md

 * PSR-7 requests and responses
 * Request, response and router instance injection

-It supports PHP `v7.1` and newer versions.
+It requires PHP `v7.1` and newer versions.

 ## Versions